hpcloud/tail/README.md

-# Tail implementation in Go
+# Go package for tail-ing files

-A Go package striving to emulate the BSD `tail` program.
+A Go package striving to emulate the features of the BSD `tail` program.

 ```Go
 t := tail.TailFile("/var/log/nginx.log", tail.Config{Follow: true})